Henry Reynolds-Moreton, 3rd Earl of Ducie: Family

 The Countess of Ducie died in February 1895 and Lord Ducie remained a widower until his death at Gloucester in October 1921, aged 94.
 As his only son had predeceased him, Lord Ducie's titles passed to his younger brother, Berkeley Moreton, 4th Earl of Ducie.

 Tortworth Court

 Between 1848 and 1853 he had Tortworth Court built where he then lived.
 During his long life he spent much time acquiring unusual and exotic plants from around the world to plant in the grounds of Tortworth Court.
+He also collected unusual local plants, being among the first to grow the corkscrew hazel.
 Many of the plants remain and the grounds now comprises one of the great arboretums of England.

 Literary efforts

 In 1872, a short article by the third earl entitled Crocodile shooting was published in Land and Water.
 It is available online through the Open Library.

 Sport

 The Earl was a minor cricketer.
 He played one match at county level for Shropshire in 1862, making 5 runs, while playing at club level for Shrewsbury.

 Knightley William Horlock, who sometimes wrote under the pen name, "Scurator", dedicated his book Letters on the Management of Hounds, a treatise on venery, to the Earl, who was his Patron.